yjitendrayadav697/VJ-Save-Restricted-Content/README.md

 ## Variables

+- `LOGIN_SYSTEM` : Set True or False As per your need.
+- `STRING_SESSION` : if login is False then this variable is compulsory to fill.
 - `API_HASH` : Your API Hash From [Telegram Website](https://my.telegram.org)
 - `API_ID` : Your API ID From [Telegram Website](https://my.telegram.org)
 - `BOT_TOKEN` : Your Bot Token From [BotFather](https://telegram.me/BotFather)